 As a venue, a conference host or a participant, what is your emergency plan?
 And when did you last rehearse and test it?
-The negligence on part of the hotel along with lack of seemingly working emergency systems that I witnessed that night was nothing short of dangerous.
+The negligence on part of the hotel along with lack of seemingly working emergency systems that I witnessed that night was nothing short of dangerous, negligent and potentially life impacting.
 Their follow-up process to communicate with me and ensure my safe result also appears to be lacking or non-existent.

 * What would you have done at check-in to inform of any possible threats if known at the time?

 * What systems are automated to communicate to all participants, guests or team members?
 Who can access them and are they trained to do so in a high-risk environment?

 On the opposite spectrum, I was the conference emcee at the AccountexUSA show in Boston a few weeks back.
 As part of that event team, we had an emergency communication tool in place.
 We tested that prior to the start of the conference to ensure we could communicate, track and confirm the safety of each team member if we had an unexpected threat or ‘What If” event.

 What do you think your “What If’s” would be in that moment?